 The most specific T-cell marker in ALL is CD3.
-T-cell ALL should be also classified into early, mid or late thymocytes depending on maturity.
+T-cell ALL should also be classified into early, mid or late thymocytes depending on maturity.

 Karyotype analysis and molecular techniques are useful in the identification of certain genetic alterations in leukemic blasts in ALL which might have an effect on the prognosis and response to treatment.
 Common favorable cytogenetic abnormalities in ALL include translocation (12;21), and hyperdiploidy (> 50 chromosomes/cell).

-Patients that have blasts that have less than 44 chromosomes per cell, that express the MLL gene or have the Philadelphia chromosome are usually poor responders to chemotherapy and have a worse prognosis.
+Patients that have blasts that have less than 44 chromosomes per cell that express the MLL gene or have the Philadelphia chromosome, are usually poor responders to chemotherapy and have a worse prognosis.

 The approach to acute myeloid leukemia is similar to ALL but with certain differences that should be noted.
 The probability of finding a white-blood-cell count above 100,000 per micro-liter is much higher in acute myeloid leukemia.
 Blood smears can reveal thin eosinophilic cytoplasmic inclusions that are known as Auer rods.